pingidentity/terraform-provider-davinci/docs/resources/flow.md

 Required:

-- `id` (String) Subflow Flow ID that will be applied when flow is imported.
+- `id` (String) A string that specifies the subflow ID that will be applied when flow is imported.
 - `name` (String) The subflow name.
 If `replace_import_subflow_id` is also specified, this value is used when the flow is imported.
 If `replace_import_subflow_id` is not specified, the name must match that of the connector in the import file, so the connector ID in the `id` parameter can be updated.

 Optional: